 The cyclotron components were transferred in a series of crane lifts over the roof of the administration building to a loading bay at the new Molecular Imaging Research Centre (MIRC).
 It will become operational early next year as the latest part of a project that Professor Stafford has been working on since he launched the Daisy Appeal in 2000.

-Picture: Professor Steve Archibald and Professor Nick Stafford keep an eye on the delivery.
+Lead picture: Professor Steve Archibald and Professor Nick Stafford keep an eye on the delivery.

-See the full report on the front page of the December 2021 issue of RAD Magazine.
+Published on the front page of the December 2021 issue of RAD Magazine.